hpi-swa-teaching/live-programming-systems/projects/coral/analysisPlan.md

 **Semantic Distance:** To understand which value affects which part of the model can be very hard even for professional CGI artists and developers.
 There is no mechanism in Coral to decrease the semantic distance for example with matching colors of a value and its affected parts in the model.
 This means the semantic distance is higher than it should be and could be enhanced.

 **Perspective:** The visualization of the model in the viewport is well suited for this application domain.
-It is not only a table of meaningless values or a 2D projection of the model but the way the model will later be renderen, only without textures and lighting.
+It is not only a table of meaningless values or a 2D projection of the model but the way the model will later be rendered, only without textures and lighting.

 *D. Ungar and H. Lieberman & C. Fry Debugging and the Experience of Immediacy Communications of the ACM, ACM, 1997, 40, 38-43*